-Laurel Miller is Assistant Professor of Practice in the Department of Management Information Systems (MIS) at the Fox School of Business, Temple University, and Director, Institute for Business and Information Technology (IBIT).
+Laurel Miller is Associate Professor of Practice in the Department of Management Information Systems (MIS) at the Fox School of Business, Temple University, and Director, Institute for Business and Information Technology (IBIT).

 Laurel teaches Data-Centric Application Development, Data Science, and MIS Industry Experience at the undergraduate level and Information Technology Management at the graduate level.
 She is also one of the managers of the Temple Community Platform.
 As part of this project, she played a major role in creating and implementing a professional development program for the MIS department.

 In 2017, Laurel won the Faculty Teaching Award from the MIS department at the annual IT Awards Reception.
 Laurel won the ACM Student Organization Outstanding Service Award in 2001.
 She also won the MIS Administrative Leadership Award in 2001 and 2003.
 She earned her Bachelor of Science in Early Childhood and Elementary Education and Master of Science in Education degrees from Temple University.